-

 Robotics

 Robotics, now are part of many surgical procedures and support simulation and learning, however the technology exists for robots that could undertake phlebotomy and other technical skills, disinfect environments and even be social companions.
 Toy robots have been utilised as educational resources for children with ASD and other disabilities and artificial limbs have become unique and admired.
-We recognise how empathy, communication and the importance of human relationships underpins our therapeutic relationships but we could see robotics as partners in care.

 However with every great opportunity comes unintended consequence

-• Automation complacency – Automation bias describes the phenomenon where we accept the guidance of an automated system and cease searching for confirmatory evidence, transferring responsibility for the decision to the machine.
+Other challenges in technology include automation bias describes the phenomenon where we accept the guidance of an automated system and cease searching for confirmatory evidence, transferring responsibility for the decision to the machine.
 This is already seen in automation of blood pressure and oxygen saturations, believing the machine and not the presentation of the patient.

 An immediate priority is to ensure access to digital solutions as digital exclusion can reinforce inequity so ownership of devices, understanding of technology and broadband access is essential across all economic groups and all regions of the country and as a clinician this should now be part of our medical history.